skodali4/FH03-Senior-Design-Project/README.md

 ### "Market Analyzer" Real Coin Forecasting Component (?)
 ###### Feedback/ Let me Know : Does this make sense how we want to use it ?
-- This component, unlike UT Coin, is not necessarily trying to do anything different than exisiting stablecoins but rather attempt an accurate (simplified) model of current coins ... either by using time series prediction only or some simple utility based models
+- This component, unlike UT Coin, is not necessarily trying to do anything different than exisiting stablecoins but rather attempt an accurate (simplified) model of current coins ... either by using time series prediction only or some simple utility based models and simplifying assumptions
+- At the very least the project could include a few analyses
 ### Why:
    - Stress test for market predictions.
 This would be more of a pure statistical analysis approach
    - So given a "what-if" (fake) set of starting inputs such as: